LaunchAcademy/Boston31-Travel-Tracker-Review/travel-tracker.md

 et get travel-tracker
 cd travel-tracker
 yarn install
-yarn run dev:client
+yarn run dev
 ```

-Open your browser and navigate to `http://localhost:8080/`.
+Open your browser and navigate to `http://localhost:3000/`.
 There should be no errors in your console!

 ### Part 1